Pediatric Hypertension Clinical Presentation

 Remember that the artifact of distal pulse amplification causes the measured systolic BP at the brachial artery to be less than that at the posterior tibial or dorsalis pedis artery.
 This difference may be only a few millimeters of mercury in the infant but can rise to 10-20 mm Hg in the older child or adult.
 The magnitude of this artifact is directly proportional to the pulse pressure.
 In a patient with chronic aortic regurgitation, for example, the difference in measured systolic pressure may exceed 40 mm Hg.

 At no time should the systolic pressure in the arm exceed that in the foot.
 If it does, pressures in both arms and legs should be measured.
-Consistent recording of high arm systolic pressure indicates aortic coarctation.
+Consistent recording of higher arm systolic pressure indicates aortic coarctation.
 High pressure in only the right arm suggests that an obstruction is present proximal to the origin of the left subclavian artery.

 Interpretation of blood pressure values